A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Appendix

-\phantomsection\addtocontents{toc}{ \contentsline{subsection}{A.2.1.
-1em Clebsch--Gordan coefficients for the spin system $3/2\times 1$}{23}{section*.20}} \bookmark[dest=section*.20,level=1]{A.2.1.
-1em Clebsch--Gordan coefficients for the spin system $3/2$ \text{x} $1$} A.2.1.\;\,\textbf{Clebsch--Gordan coefficients for the spin system $3/2\times 1$.} Suppose we have a system of two particles in which the first particle has momentum $3/2$ and the second momentum $1$.
-It is well-known \cite[ch.\,5]{Ga90} that this system is decomposed in the direct sum of systems of momentum $5/2$, $3/2$ and $1/2$, each one with multiplicity one,
+Suppose we have a system of two particles in which the first particle has momentum $3/2$ and the second, momentum $1$.
+It is well known [\onlinecite{Ga90}, Ch.\,5] that this system is decomposed in the direct sum of systems of momentum $5/2$, $3/2$ and $1/2$, each one with multiplicity one:

-or, in other words, that the representation of $SU(2)$ corresponding to the tensor product $3/2\times 1$ has irreducible representations of momentum $5/2$, $3/2$ and $1/2$ with multiplicity one each other.
+or, in other words, that the representation of $SU(2)$ corresponding to the tensor product $3/2\times 1$ has irreducible representations with momentum $5/2$, $3/2$ and $1/2$ with multiplicity one each other.